haido86/haido86-ecommerce-react-reduxtoolkit-typescript-tailwindcss/README.md

 Build a front end for an E-commerce site and deployed as https://ecommerce-haido.netlify.app

 The Frontend was talking to a mock data which was stored in a public folder and later (in the fullstack project) would be plugged to the backend.
+## In need of improvements:
+Re-structure folders, files

+Making reusable components

 ## Database for E-commerce site:
 ### Products
 id